andybest/common-lisp/README.md

 Using Shadow is not very straightforward, mostly due to the borrowing of the "Vari" language used to write shader programs, which does not have much documentation.
 It does however try to stay familiar and resembles Common Lisp.
 Additionally, there are [several videos](https://www.youtube.com/watch?v=82o5NeyZtvw&list=PL2VAYZE_4wRITJBv6saaKouj4sWSG1FcS) of Vari's usage created by its author.

 Shader programs are written using a series of `DEFUN` and `DEFSTRUCT` forms representing GPU functions and structures respectively. `DEFUN` and `DEFSTRUCT` are special CL-like macros that live in the `SHADOW.GLSL` package.
 As mentioned, their bodies follow the language rules of "Vari", which is not documented here.
-All shaders written should be in a dedicated package you create that `:USE`s `:SHADOW.GLSL`.
+All shaders written should be in a dedicated package you create that `:USE`s `:MFIANO.GAMEDEV.SHADOW.GLSL`.
 This is a special package that takes care of shadowing the CL symbols and exporting all the required symbols for writing shaders.
 It is not recommended to mix CL code and shader code in the same package, to prevent having to fully-qualify `CL:DEFUN` everywhere.
-Please use a dedicated package for writing your shaders which `:USE`s `:SHADOW.GLSL`.
+Please use a dedicated package for writing your shaders which `:USE`s `:MFIANO.GAMEDEV.SHADOW.GLSL`.

 Each `DEFUN` defines a shader stage or auxillary function thereof.
 It takes in input arguments and uniform variables, and sends its return values to the next stage of the shader pipeline as input